Linuxfabrik/monitoring-plugins/check-plugins/psi-memory/README.md

 work to do was stalled at once, averaged over the last minute.
 That is the state in which the machine spends its cycles waiting instead of working, and it answers what neither memory usage nor swap usage can: whether the shortage costs anything.
-A host whose kernel keeps no pressure statistics is reported as OK, because there is nothing to measure; raise --severity-no-psi to flag it where the statistics are expected.
+The ten second average is reported but not judged, until --warning-avg10 or --critical-avg10 give it a threshold; those catch a burst that the one minute average smooths away.
+A host whose kernel keeps no pressure statistics is reported as OK, because there is nothing to measure;
+raise --severity-no-psi to flag it where the statistics are expected.
 Alerts when the pressure leaves the warning or critical range.

 options:
   -h, --help            show this help message and exit